-I am pleased to provide to you the 2012 Buyer's Guide to Long-Term Care Insurance.
-It is a part of my commitment to ensure that Wyoming will have informed insurance consumers.
+I am pleased to provide to you the 2014 Wyoming Buyer's Guide to Long-Term Care Insurance.
+It is a part of my commitment to ensure that Wyoming consumers have the information they need to make informed decisions.

-The Buyer's Guide was developed with financial assistance, in whole or in part, through a grant from the Centers for Medicare and Medicaid Services (CMS), the Federal Medicare agency.
-It was prepared with the cooperation of the Wyoming Insurance Department and the Wyoming Senior Citizens, Inc., Riverton, Wyoming.
+The Buyer's Guide was developed with financial assistance, in whole or in part, through a grant from the Centers for Medicare & Medicaid Services (CMS), the Federal Medicare agency.
+It was prepared with the cooperation of the Wyoming Insurance Department and the Wyoming State Health Insurance Information Program (WSHIIP) contractor, Wyoming Senior Citizens, Inc., in Riverton, Wyoming.